-- Learn about social and learning contexts specific to early childhood education. - Undertake practical experience in a variety of early childhood settings and work alongside experienced teachers to develop your teaching practice. - Study the New Zealand early childhood curriculum Te Whāriki, educational theory and effective teaching techniques.
+- Learn about social and learning contexts specific to Early Childhood Education - Undertake practical experience in a variety of early childhood settings and work alongside experienced teachers to develop your teaching practice - Study the New Zealand early childhood curriculum Te Whāriki, educational theory and effective teaching techniques www.education.auckland.ac.nz/grad-ece

-Find out more at: www.education.auckland.ac.nz/grad-ece

-Choose your career - early childhood education
+Choose your career - Early Childhood Education

-With a teaching qualification in early childhood education you will be eligible to apply for registration and provisional certification as a practising early childhood teacher in New Zealand.
+With a teaching qualification in Early Childhood Education you will be eligible to apply for registration and provisional certification as a practising early childhood teacher in New Zealand.
 You will be eligible to earn a salary at degree level, or higher, in services covered by the New Zealand Educational Institute teaching collective agreement for early childhood teachers.